itsmattsoria/tao-js/README.md

   </blockquote>

 ```

+That's it.

+If you have suggestions or improvements, please fork and/or submit a pull request. :)

+> Do your work, then step back.
+The only path to serenity.

 ---

 ####Todo:

-* Is there a more efficient way to make a string of all of the excerpts?
+- Is there a more efficient way to make a string of all of the excerpts?

 ---

 ####Credits